 Holiday Job Searching Tips

-If you're ready to drop the seasonal holiday job searching blues, here are several tips that will help your holiday job search.
+If you're ready to drop the seasonal holiday job searching blues, here are several tips that will help your holiday job search for an HR job.

 But, do prepare a brief statement to tell people that you are looking for a job and the kind of job you seek.
 With the proliferation of events during the holidays, you have lots of opportunities for networking - and one of them may produce a job.